Dec 24, 2021

 8. Reset Chrome Flags

 Google Chrome Flags are experimental features that are not a part of the default browsing experience but have been made available for trial.
-Some may come with misconfigurations that cause the DNS_PROBE_FINISHED_NXDOMAIN error.
+Some may come with misconfigurations that cause the DNS_PROBE_FINISHED_NXDOMAIN Chrome error.

 To disable Chrome Flags, enter chrome://flags in the address bar.
 You can view which new features are active on the application.
 Change the Enabled Chrome Flags to Disabled or click Reset all at the top to restore the default settings

-Once done, close and reopen Google Chrome.
+Once done, close and reopen the browser.

 9. Disable Antivirus or VPN